loftuxab/alfresco-community-loftux/projects/installer/tomcat/README_osx.txt

 Running the Alfresco Server
 ===========================

-Ensure that the MySQL server is running, then navigate to the '~/alfresco' directory
+Ensure that the MySQL server is running, then navigate to the '/opt/alfresco' directory
-- Run 'sudo alf_start_tc.sh' to start Tomcat as superuser
+- Run 'alfresco.sh start'
-- If you wish to use OpenOffice document transformations, run '../start_oo.sh'
 - You can now try Alfresco by visiting:

 http://localhost:8080/alfresco